pmac/pmac.io/content/post/multi-stage-dockerfile-and-python-virtualenv.md

 We want to have the smallest production Docker images for a number of reasons.
-Having files unnecessary to the running app makes the image slower to move to and from the Docker Hub, as well as potentially introducting security vulnerabilities.
+Having files unnecessary to the running app makes the image slower to move to and from the Docker Hub, as well as potentially introducing security vulnerabilities.
 So we'd really prefer not to have any of the build tools or libraries required to build the app in the final image if we can help it.